 To get prescription drug benefits with Original Medicare, you’ll need to purchase a Part D plan, also known as a Prescription Drug Plan (PDP).
 Medicare Supplements don’t include prescription drug benefits.
 If you want drug coverage, you’ll need to purchase a PDP even if you buy a Medicare Supplement.

 PDPs may have a monthly premium, an annual deductible, copays and coinsurance.
 Each plan has a formulary, which is a list of covered drugs.
 Drugs on the formulary are divided into tiers, and costs vary depending on which tier you’re in.
 CoverRight can help you find a PDP that’s a good fit for your prescription needs.

 Medicare Advantage plans are an alternative to Original Medicare.
 Private insurance companies sell these plans, and you receive your Medicare Part A and B benefits through the plan.
 You may pay a monthly premium.
 Most plans offer additional benefits like vision, dental, hearing and fitness programs.
 Most also offer Part D benefits.

 Medicare Advantage plans typically have copays, and you may pay a deductible as well.
 These plans may have a provider network.
 You may be required to see providers within the network or you may pay less if you see in-network providers.

 CoverRight offers an easy-to-use service that walks you through your options.
-Whether your new to Medicare or switching plans, the platform gives you a personalized experience such information on when exactly you should enroll.
+Whether you are new to Medicare or switching plans, the platform gives you a personalized experience such as information on when exactly you should enroll.